What is the cost of Web Hosting Tech Support?

 Hiring a hosting tech inhouse allows you to mold them in your unique way of delivering support and managing your server.
 Eg. you might treat your premium customers differently from others.

 Using a shared model of outsourced support will sacrifice some of that flexibility.

 But there’s another way in which you can get all the benefits of hiring an in-house staff, while cutting the costs by over 60%.

 That is by hiring a Remote Support Tech that works ONLY for you.
 Bobcares provides such a facility called “Dedicated Support”.

-You can see and talk to the person over video, IM or email and coordinate work, very much like how you’d do with an inhouse staff.
+You can see and talk to the person over video, IM or email and coordinate work, very much like how you’d do with in-house staff.

 How Bobcares provides service at low costs

 Bobcares splits the cost of office space, utilities, hiring, training, accounting and more among many companies.

 We further drive down costs by running back-end services such as server management from India while running direct customer interaction services from our office in USA.